mans4321/Tower-Defense-Game/Code Standards.md

 Projects are free to choose a column limit of either 80 or 100 characters.
 Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in Section 4.5, Line-wrapping.

+##4.6.2 Horizontal whitespace

+Beyond where required by the language or other style rules, and apart from literals, comments and Javadoc, a single ASCII space also appears in the following places only.

+* Separating any reserved word, such as if, for or catch, from an open parenthesis (() that follows it on that line
+* Separating any reserved word, such as else or catch, from a closing curly brace (}) that precedes it on that line

 ##4.8.2.1 One variable per declaration

 Every variable declaration (field or local) declares only one variable: declarations such as int a, b; are not used.